ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 * To attach the access management tag `project:myproject`, that you previously created, to an instance of IBM Cloud Object Storage called `Project data`, run the following command:
     ```bash
     ibmcloud resource tag-attach --tag-names "project:myproject" --resource-name Project data -—tag-type access
     ```
     {: codeblock}

+* To update to `production` the value of the `env` user tag on a resource named `MyResource` run the following command:

+    ```bash
+    ibmcloud resource tag-attach --tag-names 'env:production' --resource-name 'MyResource' --update
+    ```
+    {: codeblock}

+* To update to `production` the value of the `env` access management tag on a resource named `MyResource` run the following command:

+    ```bash
+    ibmcloud resource tag-attach --tag-names 'env:production' --resource-name 'MyResource' --update --tag-type access
+    ```
+    {: codeblock}

+* To replace all user tags of `MyResource` with a new set of tags `tag1`, `tag2`, and `tag3` run the following command:

+    ```bash
+    ibmcloud resource tag-attach --tag-names 'tag1,tag2,tag3' --resource-name 'MyResource' --replace
+    ```
+    {: codeblock}

+* To replace all access management tags of `MyResource` with the tag `compliance:hipaa` run the following command:

+    ```bash
+    ibmcloud resource tag-attach --tag-names 'compliance:hipaa' --resource-name 'MyResource' --replace --tag-type access
+    ```
+    {: codeblock}